 - A house split into separate bedsits,

-- A shared house or flat, where the sharers are not members of the same family,
+- A shared house or flat, where the sharers are not members of the same household,

-- · A hostel,
+- A hostel.

 - A bed-and-breakfast hotel that is used not just for holidays, or,

-- · Shared accommodation for students.
+- Shared accommodation for students.